BUSINESS RESEARCH

 Business Process Improvement

 Business process improvement (BPI) can enhance internal organisational efficiency and change the way organisations function.
-The concept provides an overview of BPI and describes the process and tasks used to support an organisational objective.
+The concept provides an overview of BPI and describes the process and tasks used to support organisational objectives.

 Technique